christianezeani/panthera-jekyll/en/Achievement.md

 ---

 #### 2018-2020
-* I graduated with a distinction Computer Science Bachelor degree, GPA = 3.31/4.0, from The University of Engineering and Technology - Vietnam National University (UET - VNU).
+* I graduated with a Computer Science Bachelor Degree with Distinction, GPA = 3.31/4.0, from The University of Engineering and Technology - Vietnam National University (UET - VNU).
 * My thesis focuses on identifying Vietnamese antonymous word-pairs from other semantic relations.
 I used many statistical machine learning techniques and conducted a lot of researches in previously well-known relevant papers.
     * [*Link to the thesis report*](https://drive.google.com/file/d/1PT8kAXZ1uPSEA3Tmh38V5i0E-Z30ZfW8/view?usp=sharing){:target="_blank"}